History

 Challenge yourself to unravel complex, often conflicting, interpretations of history while making judgments regarding the human and moral implications of actions, events, and ideas by becoming a history major at Fisher.

-Fisher's approach to history mixes traditional elements with courses that broach topics outside the usual cannon.
+Fisher's approach to history mixes traditional elements with courses that broach topics outside the usual canon.
 A number of electives explore history through the lens of film, pop culture, and gaming, while topics of general interest (food and culture, hunting) also are woven into class curricula.

 The program offers the widest possible coverage of events and issues, giving you the ability to view history from an international perspective that highlights how nations and cultures have influenced one another throughout the ages.